Resources – Podcasts

 Growers in the north could consider fungicide resistance less of a threat than growers in the south and west, however there is no room for complacency.

-As Professor Levente Kiss from the University of Southern Queensland’s Centre for Crop Health points out in this podcast, as long as there are fungal crop diseases there is a risk of fungal resistance.
+As Professor Levente Kiss from the University of Southern Queensland’s Centre for Crop Health points out in this podcast, as long as there are fungal crop diseases, there is a risk of fungal resistance.
 Barley, wheat and pulses can all be affected.

 South Australian grain growers have been alerted to several cases of fungicide resistance in recent growing seasons, including in net form net blotch of barley, and wheat powdery mildew.

-It is important for growers to recognise that this management regime can include fungicide seed treatments and in-furrow fungicide applications, as well as foliar sprays later in the season.
+In WA, outbreaks of fungicide resistance have occurred in several important diseases of barley.
+Resistance is a significant but preventable problem that can largely be managed by taking care not to repeatedly expose a pathogen to the same product or Mode of Action Group.
+It is important for growers to recognise this management regime can include fungicide seed treatments and in-furrow fungicide applications, as well as foliar sprays later in the season.
 Fungicide rotations to manage and prevent fungicide resistance need to take all of these applications into account.

 Fungicide Resistance Five podcast series